gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Ah."
 Razi raised his eyebrows.
 "And who, if it is permitted to ask, is Hepje Het?"

-Jaromir---Lieutenant Jaromir, Erileine corrected himself---smiled
+Jaromir–Lieutenant Jaromir, Erileine corrected himself–smiled faintly.
-faintly.
 "Not who, where.
 Hepje Het is the big town forward."
 He waved a hand to take in the houses around them.
 "This is Anapje Het."

 Razi blinked.  "*La*, truly?
 I have heard it called Starboard Town."
 He gave the name in Avauntois.